 1. Generate connections at the beginning:

-In another experiment, negotiations were started with some humor, generating superior results.
-In general, having connections on a personal level has a powerful effect at different stages of negotiation .
+In another experiment, negotiations were initiated with some humor generating superior results.
+Overall, having connections on a personal level has a powerful effect on the different stages of negotiation.

 2. Clarify restrictions and assumptions:

-Video meetings and teleconferences can start badly if the interlocutors start at different times.
+Video and teleconference meetings can get off to a bad start if interlocutors start at different times.
 After taking a few minutes to connect with people, be sure to quickly clarify the purpose of the meeting and the time frame.
-For example, if a key party needs to leave early, you can reconfigure the agenda at the beginning of the conversation.
+For example, if a key party must leave early, you can reconfigure the agenda at the beginning of the conversation.

-Evidence suggests that when you see yourself during a call it tends to increase self-awareness and self-criticism.
-Particularly, if you have already shown this tendency, it is better that you turn off the video where you see yourself.
+Evidence suggests that when you see yourself during a call you tend to increase self-consciousness and self-criticism.
+Particularly if you have already evidenced this tendency, it is best to turn off the video where you see yourself.

-In the end, there is no substitute as rich as negotiating “face to face.”
-However, as we navigate this period of virtuality, it is useful to remember that digital tools can enable more efficient negotiations and can help us stay connected – if we can understand how we can put these tools to their best use.
+In the end, there is no rich substitute for face-to-face negotiations.
+However, as we navigate this period of virtuality, it is useful to remember that digital tools can enable more efficient negotiations and can help us stay connected - if we can understand how best to use them.

-Adapted and Translated from English by: Hal Movious (Harvard Business Review)
+Adapted and Translated from: Hal Movious (Harvard Business Review)